monster-js/monster-js/docs/main-concept/directives.md

 # Directives

-Directives in **Weco JS** enable you to encapsulate reusable logic that can dynamically modify or enhance the behavior of elements in your components.
+Directives in **Monster JS** enable you to encapsulate reusable logic that can dynamically modify or enhance the behavior of elements in your components.
 They provide a clean and modular way to apply specific functionality or styling to elements by defining, registering, and applying directive functions.

 ## Overview